bmander/mta-station-entrance-turnstile/README.md

 mta-station-entrance-turnstile
 ==============================

-A project to relate MTA subway station, entrance, and turnstile IDs.
+A project to relate MTA subway station, entrance, and turnstile IDs, for applications in transporation research and data visualiation.

 Concepts
 --------